Kamal Ahmad: Awards and affiliations

 Ahmad is a recipient of a number of awards including the United Nations Gold Peace Medal & Citation Scroll, given by the Paul G. Hoffman Awards Fund for "outstanding contribution to national and international development."
 In 2002, Ahmad was elected as a "Global Leader for Tomorrow" by the World Economic Forum.
 Ahmad was also given the John Phillips Award from Phillips Exeter Academy, his alma mater.
 The award is given to "an alumnus or alumna of the academy, still living at the time of nomination, whose life demonstrates John Phillips' ideal of goodness and knowledge united in noble character and usefulness to mankind.
 It is the highest honor accorded by the academy to an alumnus.

-Kamal serves on a number of not-for-profit boards including the Board of Trustees of the Harvard-Yenching Institute and the Leadership Board of the Beth Israel Lahey Hospitals at Harvard University.
-He is a member of the Council of Luminaries of the Yidan Foundation created by one of the founders of the Chinese internet company Tencent.